 The Chula Vista Public Library is comprised of three individual libraries connected by a wide-area network.
-The Library's circulation was approximately 954,000 in Fiscal Year 2013/14.
 The Library delivers books in English and Spanish, videos and CDs, and community programming to the City's residents nearly every day of the year.
 The Library contains an Office of Cultural Arts dedicated to advancing the arts and culture in a manner designed to preserve the diverse cultures of the area.